 And theeeeeen, I saw it.

 The $58 convertible maxi dress in a beautiful blush pink, and I knew this was my solution.
-I would wear it two different ways to the events since they were in different states with different crowds.
+I would wear it two different ways (since there are so many convertible dress styles to choose from) to the events since they were in different states with different crowds.
 Boom!

 It arrived during my mom’s May visit, and she confirmed that she loved it.
 We played with different ways to tie it for hours.
 It could be washed and dried at home and the length was adjustable (based on how high you pull it up), so I didn’t need a single alteration!
 So happy.